hamxiaoz/10x-developer/javascript.md

 - ES6: lambda scope
   - the scope **does not** implicitly defines a reference to `this`.
 So `this` refers to enclosing scope.

-Global scope: each global variable is present as a property of this object.
+Global scope: if you just define a variable in global scope, it is present as a property of this object.
+Both `var a = 10; b = 11;` is accessible in global.
 ```js
 var a = 10;
 console.log('a' in window); // true